ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    project10-app2-z3     available   10.2.2.0/24    project10-app2     us-south-3   project10-application2
    ```

 The VPC configuration can be created, edited and displayed using the ibm cloud console.
-Navigate to the [Virtual Private Clouds](https://cloud.ibm.com/vpc-ext/network/vpcs) and find the VPCs, subnets and all of the other resources created above.
+Navigate to the [Virtual Private Clouds](https://{DomainName}/vpc-ext/network/vpcs) and find the VPCs, subnets and all of the other resources created above.

-### Transit Gateway
+### {{site.data.keyword.tg_short}} resources

-The transit gateway can be displayed using the two commands below.
+The {{site.data.keyword.tg_short}} can be displayed using the two commands below.
 A gateway was created that has three connections.
 Notice the copy/paste of the GatewayID.

    ```
    $ ibmcloud tg gateways